 Mucositis describes inflammation and ulceration of the digestive tract lining.
-It usually affects the mouth and often results from cancer treatments.
+It can cause painful sores in the mouth or gastrointestinal symptoms.
+It often results from cancer treatments.

 When the thin mucous membrane that lines the digestive tract becomes inflamed, it can be painful.
 This condition, mucositis, can develop anywhere along the digestive tract, but it is common in the mouth.
 As such, the term mucositis is more synonymous with oral mucositis.

 People who undergo cancer treatments, such as chemotherapy or radiation therapy, have a high risk of developing this condition.
 These treatments use certain drugs or radiation to destroy cancer cells.
 However, due to the nature of these treatments, both chemo and radiation can cause adverse reactions, such as inflammation and damage to the gastrointestinal tract.